Back to Scripture Treasury

 Jurisdiction Guards Souls

 This verse becomes especially important when the care of souls is at stake.
 Preaching, absolution, and governance are not private exercises.
 They touch consciences, judgments, and salvation. therefore does not leave them suspended over private initiative.
 She sends so that the faithful may know where public ministry truly stands.
+Rev. Fr.
+Cornelius a Lapide reads the verse with exactly this ecclesial sobriety.
+Mission is not an inward excitement later clothed in language.
+It is a real sending within divine order.

 This is also why extraordinary provision must be stated carefully.
 If in necessity supplies , that still confirms the principle of the verse.
 Men do not self-send. sends or supplies.
+Even extraordinary provision therefore preserves order.
+It does not abolish it.

 Correspondence to the Present Crisis

-For the fuller doctrinal treatment of this line, see In Jurisdiction God Governs and Man Does Not Mission Himself: Ecclesial Sending Against Private Ministry, Priests, Bishops, and Jurisdiction in Apostasy: How the Church Governs When the Shepherd Is Struck, and Matthew 16:19: The Keys, Binding and Loosing, and Real Authority in the Church.
+For the fuller doctrinal treatment of this line, see In Jurisdiction God Governs and Man Does Not Mission Himself: Ecclesial Sending Against Private Ministry and Priests, Bishops, and Jurisdiction in Apostasy: How the Church Governs When the Shepherd Is Struck.

 Final Exhortation

 Romans 10:15 is mercifully simple. is not left to self-appointed messengers.
 Christ sends through His order.
 The faithful should therefore love this verse for its protection.
 It keeps ministry under divine government and teaches souls to distrust every ministry that begins from man and only later tries to borrow the language of mission.
+It also teaches patience.
+When mission is hard to judge, the Catholic answer is not panic and improvisation, but deeper submission to the principles Christ has already given.

 Footnotes